npanuhin/GitHub-Language-Bar/README.dev.md

 ## Wanna add one to you profile?

 > It's just three easy steps!
+TODO That will take you 5 min

 1. Generate a new **repo**-scoped personal access token and add it to your repository[^1]:
     - Go to https://github.com/settings/tokens/new